retypeapp/retype/components/panel.md

 ## Collapsed panel

-By default, Panels are collapsible and will be in there expanded state.
-You can configure Panels to initially render in their collapsed state by using `++-`.
+By default, Panels are collapsible and will initially render in their expanded state.
+You can configure Panels to initially render in their collapsed state by using `++-` specifier.

 ```
 ++- My Panel